btc-vision/opwallet/README.md

 ## Conclusion

 You have successfully installed the OP_WALLET Chrome extension.
 You can now use it to manage your OP_NET tokens and interact with the Bitcoin blockchain.

+# Updateing/Upgrading the OP_WALLET Chrome Extension

+1. Ensure you have your seed phrase handy.
+2. Remove (or disable) the previous version of the extension.
+3. Download and install new version following **Installing the OP_WALLET Chrome Extension** above.